Alzheimer’s disease prevention

 - other healthy fats

-Other studies suggest that antioxidants may affect age-related
+Other studies suggest that antioxidants may affect

-help to keep the brain active.
+help keep the brain active include:

 Engaging in mental exercises seems to create or contribute

 to your “cognitive reserve.”
 In other words, you develop additional neurons and

 pathways in your brain.
 Why is this important?

-Normally, your brain has one road to transport information from
+Normally, your brain has one road to transport information

-make it.
+won’t make it.
 People who develop new ways of thinking through mental exercises

 create multiple and alternative routes in their brains.
 This makes it easier